cruppstahl/minicms/README.md

     [ ] Cover this with tests
     [ ] if a file or directory was added then add the route [ ] if a file or directory was removed then drop the route

-[ ] Use case: personal blog
-    [ ] Default index page shows all posts (configurable!)
-        [ ] This is a new plugin type (SnippetPlugin?)
-    [ ] Site configuration specifies pagination etc
-    [ ] Add RSS/Atom functionality
-        [ ] This is a new plugin (plugins/contenttype/rss.go)
-        [ ] This is a new plugin (plugins/contenttype/atom.go)
-    [ ] Recreate auto-generated blog file if a post has been changed or added/removed
-    [ ] Filter robots and spammers (see https://lambdacreate.com/posts/68)